/>

 Takuji Hayakawa of Shinku’S (Photo by Julio Shiiki)

 Handmade Japanese jewelry designer Takuji Hayakawa’s creations are exclusively one-of-a-kind.
-Hayakawa brings each unique piece—handcrafted upon request—to life on his own, though the vision is conceived together with the customer through careful discussion.
+Hayakawa brings each unique piece—handcrafted upon request — similar to other traditional practices like the art of kodo—to life on his own, though he develops the vision together with the customer through careful discussion.
 Creating the finished product, which takes no less than a month and begins by melting a lump of metal, is no easy process.
-But it’s a greatly rewarding one, as Hayakawa hopes to produce timeless Japanese handmade jewelry that can be treasured through generations.
+But it’s a greatly rewarding one, as Hayakawa hopes to produce timeless Japanese handmade jewelry that people can treasure through generations.

 Hayakawa at work